All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Can Melanotan II help with autoimmune inflammation?

 This is complex.
 Melanocortin signaling is anti-inflammatory, which could theoretically benefit autoimmune conditions.
-However, LL-37 research shows that melanocortin-related peptides can sometimes exacerbate certain autoimmune processes (like psoriasis).
+But LL-37 research shows that melanocortin-related peptides can sometimes exacerbate certain autoimmune processes (like psoriasis).
 Autoimmune patients should discuss risks carefully with their physician.

 How long does the anti-inflammatory effect last?